tarantool/ansible-cartridge/doc/steps.md

 Input variables from config (basic):

 - `expelled` - indicates if instance must be expelled from topology;
+- `disabled` - indicates if instance should be disabled;
 - `stateboard` - indicates that the instance is a stateboard;
 - `replicaset_alias` - replicaset alias, will be displayed in Web UI;
 - `roles` - roles to be enabled on the replicaset;